colbs255/JavaOne/presentations/Java_after_11.md

 - Comparator rules
     - must impose a total ordering of values (ordering relation valid for all pairs)
 - Error 1: int overflow with subtraction
-- Error 2: autounboxing (with equals), avoid equals and not equals in value comparison
+- Error 2: auto-unboxing (with equals), avoid equals and not equals in value comparison
 - Just use Integer::compare
 - Even if you do it correctly, it won't work with floating point numbers due to NaN (not a number)
 - null first should not be wrapped around the comparator